All Products

 3. On the Instances page, click the Enterprise Edition instance that you want to manage.

-4. In the left-side navigation pane of the management page of the Enterprise Edition instance, choose Repository > Domain.
-On the Domain page, turn on Instance Taking over Authentication Domain Name.
+4. In the navigation pane of the instance management page, choose Repository Management > Domain Names.
+On the Domain Names page, turn on the Instance Takeover of Authentication Domain Name switch.

 Important

-If you want to use the feature that allows the Enterprise Edition instance to take over the authentication domain name, submit a ticket to request to add the Enterprise Edition instance to the whitelist.
+To use the feature that allows an instance to take over the authentication domain name, you must submit a ticket to add the Enterprise Edition instance to the whitelist.

-5. In the Confirm to Enable Instance Taking over Authentication Domain Name message, click OK.
+5. In the Confirm Enable Instance Takeover Authentication Domain Name prompt, click OK.

 OSS domain name CIDR block conflict